skinny-framework/skinny-framework/README.md

 #### Application should be skinny

 All the parts of web application - controllers, models, views, routings and other settings - should be skinny.
 If you use Skinny framework, you don't need to have non-essential code anymore.
-For instance, when you create a simple registration form, all you need to do is just defining parameters and validation rules and creating view tempaltes in an efficient way (ssp, scaml, jade, FreeMarker, Thymeleaf or something else) in most cases.
+For instance, when you create a simple registration form, all you need to do is just defining parameters and validation rules and creating view tempaltes in an efficient way (ssp, scaml, jade, FreeMarker or something else) in most cases.

 #### Framework should be skinny